Sunday, November 14, 2010

 Read The New York Times article: "Who Will Be Oprah’s Last Star?"

-It is also proof that, despite the many hardships I've endured this year (see tip#400) following and sharing my passion for movies has been my fuel to persevere and maintain my indestructible optimism.
+It is also proof that, despite the many hardships and life crisis I've endured this year (see tip#400), following and sharing my passion for movies has been my fuel to persevere and maintain my indestructible optimism.
 Being featured in The New York Times is proof that if you dream big you can achieve big.

 The New York Times

-What you see is that she learned to enjoy the journey of following her passion for food.
-What you see are the relationships that supported her on her quest.
-And ultimately you see that after The New York Times publishes a story on Julie's blog, she attracts the attention of journalists, literary agents and book publishers.
+What you see is Julie learning to enjoy the journey of focusing on her passion for food.
+You also see the relationships that supported her on her quest.
+And ultimately you see that after The New York Times publishes a story on Julie's blog, she attracted the immediate attention of journalists, literary agents and book publishers.
+And with this film she becomes a cinematic success story for all women and men to follow a dream or passion!

 Positive Emotional Energy

 Let true-life stories inspire you to keep following your passion.
 Let favourite movie heroes be your cinematic role models and help you visualize the future you want.
-It may take time and many hurdles to reach your goals so remember you are not alone.
+Olympic gold medalists like Michael Phelps already use the power of creative visualization.
+It may also take time and many hurdles to reach your goals so remember to surround yourself with people who believe in you.
 Your heroes have already taken similar journeys and they can help you stay motivated.
 Let them remind you to keep moving forward with indestructible optimism!

 READ THE NEW YORK TIMES ARTICLE